 Once again, use the transparency tool to hide the bottom part of these new shapes.
 Your character is almost finished!

 Finally, if you want to, you can change colors of the outlines using similar colors from the chicken drawings.
 Make sure that these new colors are dark enough otherwise dark areas will be hard to read.
-Good job! :)
+Good job!
+More cute cartoon chickens can be drawn below.
+Have fun! :)